 Dr. Tammy T. Taylor, a native of Sardis, MS and a graduate of North Panola High School.
 She completed undergraduate studies at the University of MS. She begins her healthcare career at Northwest Community College.
 She received both her Masters of Science as a Nurse Educator and Post Master’s as a Family Nurse Practitioner at Alcorn State University.
 She received her Doctor of Nursing Practice at the University of Alabama.
 She is an advocate for change and serves as the Lead Volunteer for the state of MS for the National Patient Advocate Foundation (NPAF).
 She currently practices at Delta Cardiovascular diagnosing and treating heart conditions that abruptly ended her own father’s life at the age of forty-six.

 Members of the Resource support group include (in alphabetical order):

 - Reverend Louis Wilson

-Community engagement activities in Oktibbeha County included hosting a focus group in early 2018, holding two county stakeholder meetings, participating in a Juneteenth Celebration in Starkville, MS , conferencing in with the Baptist Ministerial Alliance hosted by Reverend James Covington, visit to OCH Regional Medical Center (Mr. Joe Jackson, Dr. Todd Smith – CEO and CMO respectively) as a potential site for the mobile exam unit during the exam phase of the study , visit to local physician offices (Dr. Lee Brandon, Dr. Emily Landrum, Dr. Josh Black, Dr. Jack Hollister and Dr. Drew Anthony) and formation of the community advisory board and resource support group for Oktibbeha County.
+Community engagement activities in Oktibbeha County included hosting a focus group in early 2018, holding two county stakeholder meetings, participating in two Juneteenth Celebrations in Starkville, MS, conferencing in with the Baptist Ministerial Alliance hosted by Reverend James Covington, visiting OCH Regional Medical Center (Mr. Joe Jackson, Dr. Todd Smith – CEO and CMO respectively) as a potential site for the mobile exam unit during the exam phase of the study, visiting local physician offices (Dr. Lee Brandon, Dr. Emily Landrum, Dr. Josh Black, Dr. Jack Hollister and Dr. Drew Anthony), and formation of the community advisory board and resource support group for Oktibbeha County.